GSA/digitalgov.gov/content/posts/2016-06-17-exciting-additions-to-analytics-usa-gov.md

 We’ve expanded <a href="https://analytics.usa.gov/" target="_blank">analytics.usa.gov</a> to include 15(!) more agency-specific dashboard pages.
 We now offer agency-specific analytics data pages for a total of 25 major federal agencies, and each one is accessible from the dropdown menu at the top of the site.

-{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/06/600-x-351-Screen-capture-of-All-Participating-websites-for-Exciting-Additions-to-Analytics.usa_.gov-217318-people.jpg" alt="Screen capture showing arrows pointng to all participating websites, and the number of visitors to those sites at that moment; 217, 318 people." %}
+{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/06/600-x-351-Screen-capture-of-All-Participating-websites-for-Exciting-Additions-to-Analytics.usa_.gov-217318-people.jpg" alt="Screen capture showing arrows pointng to all participating websites, and the number of visitors to those sites at that moment; 217, 318 people." >}}

 Additionally, we’ve moved the downloadable datasets to their own pages, rather than be located on the dashboard pages themselves.
 The page to download aggregated data for all participating sites is now <a href="https://analytics.usa.gov/data" target="_blank">analytics.usa.gov/data</a>, and each agency-specific page has a <a href="https://analytics.usa.gov/justice/data/" target="_blank">corresponding data page</a>, as well.

-{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/06/600-x-400-Screen-capture-of-Download-the-Data-for-Exciting-Additions-to-Analytics.usa\_.gov\_.jpg" alt="Screen capture of Download the Data." %}
+{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/06/600-x-400-Screen-capture-of-Download-the-Data-for-Exciting-Additions-to-Analytics.usa\_.gov\_.jpg" alt="Screen capture of Download the Data." >}}

 We’re excited to offer the public this expanded view of web analytics data, and we hope you find it useful!